-- 5.2 Council's Private Housing Officer: No objections following amendment to layout of flat 9, to provide protected fire escape route. - 5.3 Council's Waste and Recycling Officer: The site will require the equivalent of 6 x 1100 litre bins for residual and recycling waste and 3 x 140 litre glass recycling bins, which need to be sited within 10m of the adopted highway and be accessible. - 5.4 Council's Environmental Health Officer: No objections subject to conditions relating to contaminated land survey, details of which to be submitted and agreed prior to development commencing and any remedial measures to be carried out as approved; a noise report to be submitted and agreed and implemented as approved; and details of a construction / demolition method statement which shall be adhered to as approved.
+- 5.2 Council's Waste and Recycling Officer: The site will require the equivalent of 6 x 1100 litre bins for residual and recycling waste and 3 x 140 litre glass recycling bins, which need to be sited within 10m of the adopted highway and be accessible. - 5.3 Council's Private Housing Officer: As the development would be purpose built apartments then it would not require any mandatory HMO licensing, however would recommend that the developer contacts the PHO to discuss HMO property standards as would need to ensure fire doors / heat detector /fire alarms / emergency lighting and fire escape windows are provided to the necessary standards. - 5.4 Council's Environmental Health Officer: No objections subject to conditions relating to contaminated land survey, details of which to be submitted and agreed prior to development commencing and any remedial measures to be carried out as approved; a noise report to be submitted and agreed and implemented as approved; restriction on hours of construction / demolition work; and details of a construction / demolition method statement which shall be adhered to as approved.
 In addition, a condition requiring details of an external lighting scheme to be submitted and implemented as approved.
-Notes to applicant in regard to no burning of waste on site; asbestos survey required; and notification of arrival of Mobile Crushing Plant. - 5.5 Sixteen properties either adjoining or opposite the site were consulted.
-Six responses were received, one in support, one with observations, and four objections.
+Notes to applicant in regard to no burning of waste on site; asbestos survey required; and notification of arrival of Mobile Crushing Plant. - 5.5 Cadent: No objection but advise the developer regarding proximity of the development to gas infrastructure.
+This will be in the form of a note to applicant. - 5.6 Twenty properties either adjoining or opposite the sit, or who commented on the previous application were consulted.
+Four responses were received, one of no objection and three objections.
+The objections were based on the following grounds: - No more student accommodation we need affordable family housing - Over-intensive development worse than the previous application as now parking to the front in lieu of amenity area which would have been available for the residents to use - Size of bedrooms / flats appear to not meet the Nationally Described Space Standards - Inappropriate development student housing in a quiet residential neighbourhood and associated anti-social behaviour especially given will be adjacent to a care home and retirement flats - Inflexible design in regard to the internal layout as it would require substantial alterations to re-configure to C3 use - Objector requests conditions in respect of: partial obscure glazing to the Juliette balconies in the rear elevations as per 18/00538/FUL; restrict hours of construction / demolition; details of a student management plan to be secured by a Section 106 which should cover parking at start and end of term, noise management, what happens outside of the academic year, contact details of manager for neighbouring residents use to be available 24 hours